Mina header sends unlucky Senegal packing

-Both teams were on track to move into the knockout stages with 16 minutes remaining in Friday's (AEST) clash at the Samara Arena, due to Japan trailing 1-0 to Poland in Volgograd.
+Both teams were on track to move into the knockout stages with 16 minutes remaining in Friday's (NZST) clash at the Samara Arena, due to Japan trailing 1-0 to Poland in Volgograd.

 But Mina - also on target in Colombia's win over Poland last time out - proved the matchwinner for his side with a superb late header that was celebrated in style with a choreographed team dance.